-Cutting Weight is very usual in a weight class-based sports and BJJ is one of them.
+Cutting Weight is very usual in weight class-based sports and BJJ is one of them.
 As such, competitors are required to weigh within a certain weight limit.
 The worst reason for getting disqualified even before you enter a tournament is because of being over the weight limit.
 So, in order for people to be able to compete, they must be on point with their weight.
 However, most people in competitive sports, especially grappling martial arts, are always looking for even the slightest edge.
-It might be supreme technical knowledge, an endless gas tank, high-level strategy or even weight manipulation.
+It might be supreme technical knowledge, an endless gas tank, high-level strategy, or even weight manipulation.
 With weight manipulation, people tend to look to subtract rather than add. that’s where the weight cut takes place.

 Cutting weight for BJJ is a very common practice among grapplers of all kinds of grappling martial arts.
 It is very common among high school and college wrestlers.
 Their approach to making weight is to get super heavy over the weekend and then start eating well on Monday.
 By Wednesday, they’re cutting back on food and water.
 It goes even further by Thursday when all they have are snacks and sips of water.
 It stays like that all the way until Saturday and the cycle starts over again.
 In terms of the weight cut, it is as worse a method as possible.